StocKatalysT/spring-boot-user-manager/README.md

 On the architecture side, it uses a service which uses itself a repository to be able to interact with the database.
 The service itself is used by the RestController, exposing in this example every method of the service.

-For testing, we have basic integration tests making queries to the database (which is not a good idea), and unit testing with a H2 database, as well as testing with mocked repositories.
+Unit testing with a H2 database, as well as testing with mocked repositories.